yhwang/presto-intro/docs/lab-3/README.md

 presto>
 ```

-These are the catalogs that we set when launching the coordinator and worker containers by using the configurations
+These are the catalogs that you set when launching the coordinator and worker containers by using the configurations
 from the `./catalog` directory.

 - [jmx](http://prestodb.io/docs/current/connector/jmx.html): The JMX connector provides the ability to query JMX